 Erika Wassall, the Jersey Farm Scribe here with the truly Ultimate Grilled Cheese Recipe (with tomato!)
 This is such a simple, feel-good food.
 And with fresh tomatoes, it’s a sandwich that can’t be beat this time of year.
 However, avoiding soggy bread, flavor-lacking bites and no outside crunch can make it more of a challenge than it appears.
 You don’t just want a regular old grilled-cheese, you want the something special.
 This recipe will help you execute all the little details that will make the best grilled cheese sandwich around!

-So turn a simple grilled cheese into a high-crafted sandwich with a few very simple tricks using this grilled cheese recipe!
+You can turn a simple grilled cheese into a high-end hand crafted sandwich with a few very simple tricks using this grilled cheese recipe!

 TRICK: pat the tomato slices dry